eclipse-emfcloud/jsonforms-property-view/CONTRIBUTING.md

 In order to contribute, please first open an issue in the respective repository or in this repository if it is an project wide concern.
 This issue should describe the bug you intend to fix or the feature you would like to add.
 Once you have your code ready for review, please open a pull request in the respective repository.
-A [committer of the EMF.cloud project](https://projects.eclipse.org/projects/ecd.emfcloud/who) will then review your contribution and help to get it merged.
+A [committer of the EMF Cloud project](https://projects.eclipse.org/projects/ecd.emfcloud/who) will then review your contribution and help to get it merged.

 ### Eclipse Contributor Agreement